1959 Mosul uprising: Ensuing violence

 Although Shawaf was dead, the violence was not yet over.
 Mosul soon became a scene of score settling between rebel and loyalist soldiers, alongside Communists and Arab nationalists.
 Bedouin tribesmen who had been called on by Shawaf prior to his death to support the coup also engaged in pillaging, and the violence within Mosul was also used as a cover by some to settle private scores.
 Shawaf's body was beaten and dragged through the streets of Mosul before being thrown in a car and taken to Baghdad.

 Three pro-government Kurdish tribes moved into Mosul and fought the Arab Shammar tribesmen, their long time opponents who had rallied around Shawaf.
 Sheik Ahmed Ajil, the chief of the Shammars was spotted by Kurdish militiamen in his car and was killed, along with his driver, and both were later hung naked from a bridge over the Tigris.
 By the fourth day government troops had begun to impose order and began clearing the roads as well as removing naked and mutilated bodies which had been strung up from lamp posts.
-The total dead was estimated at approximately 500.
+The total dead was estimated at 500.

 Around the same time, ICP members violently attacked alleged "reactionaries" in Basra.